vippsas/vipps-partner-api/vipps-partner-api.md

 for the partner to send in correct information for `pricePakcageKey` in the request.
 Please note, it is not the PriceId (3 digit) but the name such as standard, price1, etc that is applicable to the partner.
-If the correct pricePackageKey is not sent in the request, product order form in the merchant portal will not be prefilled when the merchant use the `returnUrl` and log in to the merchant portal.
+If the correct pricePackageKey is not sent in the request, product order form in the merchant portal will not be prefilled when the merchant logs in using the `returnUrl`.
 We are working on simplifying this in the future.

 This may be useful:
 [Typical reasons for delays](https://github.com/vippsas/vipps-partner/blob/main/README.md#typical-reasons-for-delays).